 No. Safety Function Refer To 1 Auto Return Home "2.7 Auto-return" in this chapter.
 2 Emergency Stop Propellers During Flight "2.12 Emergency Stop Propellers During Flight" in this chapter.
-3 Three-propeller Emergency Landing "2.13 Three-propeller Emergency Landing" in this chapter.

 Chapter 3 Aircraft

 3.1 Aircraft Activation

 When unboxing the product for the first time, you need to activate the Autel Alpha aircraft before using it.
 By default, the aircraft is pre-paired with the remote controller at the factory.
 After turning on the aircraft and the remote controller, you will see an activation prompt in the Autel Enterprise App.
 Please follow the steps in the Autel Enterprise App to activate the aircraft.